BrightspaceUI/core/helpers/README.md

 getFirstFocusableDescendant(node, includeHidden, predicate, includeTabbablesOnly)

-// gets the focusable elements within the specified element getFocusables(node, { deep: false, disabled: false, hidden: false, predicate: elem => false, tabbablesOnly: true })
+// gets the focusable elements within the specified element getFocusableDescendants(node, { deep: false, disabled: false, hidden: false, predicate: elem => false, tabbablesOnly: true })

 // gets the focus pseudo-class to used in selectors (focus-visible if supported, or focus)
 // Usage: